SUSE/stratos-metrics/README.md

 The Helm chart is published to the Stratos Helm repository.
 Ensure you've followed the Stratos requirements for deploying to Kubernetes - https://github.com/SUSE/stratos/tree/master/deploy/kubernetes#requirements.

-You will need to have the Stratos Helm repository added to your Helm setup, if you do not, run:
+You will need to have the SUSE Helm repository added to your Helm setup, if you do not, run:

 ```
-helm repo add stratos https://cloudfoundry.github.io/stratos
+helm repo add suse https://kubernetes-charts.suse.com/
 ```

 You may need to refresh from this repository, if you already had it added, by running: